University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/2_BashScripting.md

 ### `If` Statements

-If statements are those which only have a binary `yes' or `no' response.
+If statements are those which only have a binary `yes` or `no` response.
 For example, we could specify things like:

 - **if** (`i>1`) then `do` something, or